 Hawaii is an ethnically diverse state with many residents of multi-racial backgrounds, which Table 2 does not capture.
-Under the HOME program, there were 30 additional families who identified themselves as "Other Multi-Racial," "Asian/White," etc., for a total of 118 families assisted with HOME in PY2018.
+Under the HOME program, there were 30 additional families who identified themselves as "Other Multi-Racial," "Asian/White," etc., for a total off 118 families assisted with HOME in PY2018.

-Similarly, in addition to the number of ESG program participants reported in the "Race" table above, there were 856 more persons of mixed races reported, for a total of 2,153 ESG participants.
-Under the HOPWA Program, 12 persons identified themselves as multi-racial, for a total of 52 participants.
+Similarly, in addition to the number of ESG program participants reported in the "Race" table above, there were 856 more persons of mixed races reported and three "Unknown" or "Refused to Answer," for a total of 2,156 ESG participants.
+Under the HOPWA program, 12 persons identified themselves as multi-racial, for a total of 52 participants.